-Recommended Movies and TV Shows for People with Dementia
+The Best TV Shows and Movies for People with Dementia

-Who knew watching a favorite movie or TV show could be good for you?
-For men and women with Alzheimer’s disease or other forms of dementia, it can be especially beneficial.
-Watching movies and TV shows can help keep their brain active, which can stimulate positive memories, improve mood, and even increase socialization.
+For people with Alzheimer’s disease or other forms of dementia, watching TV can help keep their brain active, which can stimulate positive memories, improve mood, and even increase socialization.

-However, the choice of program is important.
-So where do you start?
-Follow our three tips to ensure a good viewing experience for yourself and our loved one with Alzheimer’s disease or other forms of dementia.
+However, the choice of program can be dependent upon the stage of dementia.
+So which TV shows for people with dementia are good?
+Follow our three tips to ensure a good viewing experience for yourself and your loved one.

 What’s most important in television or movies for people with dementia is that you choose something positive in nature.
 Depression is common for people with Alzheimer’s — in fact, up to 40% of people with the disease suffer from significant depression.
 It’s easy for people with dementia to get confused about what is reality and what is a fictional program.
 Watching something upbeat can help improve the mood of someone with dementia, and also avoid confusion and stress.
 Stay away from any program that’s frightening or depressing in nature … save the horror movies and the tearjerkers for a different audience.
 Keep it light in length (less than 2 hours) so it’s easy to follow along.